 top of page

-Mysterious, Many Faced Menopause – Why Solutions are Not One Size Fits All
+Mysterious, Many-Faced Menopause – Why Solutions Are Not One Size Fits All

 A One Size Fits All Solution for Menopause is an Impossible Fiction...

-That’s because there are potentially more than 60 - 70 menopause symptoms, and on top of that there are so many different factors affecting the way that people experience it.
-These include culture, genetics, lifestyle, mindset, and belief systems and the impacts they have are fascinating.
+That’s because there are potentially more than 60-70 menopause symptoms, and on top of that, there are so many different factors affecting the way that people experience it.
+These include culture, genetics, lifestyle, mindset, and belief systems, and the impacts they have are fascinating.

 Where You Are in the World Can Impact How You Experience Menopause...

-If we layer on top of these factors, things like hydration and nutrition, it can result in the negative symptoms being compounded.
+If we layer on top of these factors things like hydration and nutrition, it can result in the negative symptoms being compounded.

 In the western world, women are often working in air-conditioned offices and are almost never hydrated enough.
-When you add night sweats and hot flushes into the equation the dehydration increases, elevating feelings of dizziness and exhaustion, mood swings and poor concentration.
+When you add night sweats and hot flushes into the equation, the dehydration increases, elevating feelings of dizziness and exhaustion, mood swings, and poor concentration.

 We know that being nutrient deficient exacerbates hormonal imbalances.
 Because hormones are compounds that affect every cell and system in the body, these imbalances can be debilitating.

-Resulting symptoms can include bloating, palpitations, hair loss, mood swings and itchy skin.
+Resulting symptoms can include bloating, palpitations, hair loss, mood swings, and itchy skin.

 Movement Matters for Menopause